 About Tamil Nadu

-Tamil Nadu is the fourth largest state of India and is immersed in a classical civilization which is very much alive in its Tamil language, poetry, dance and Hindu religion.
+Tamil Nadu is the fourth largest state of India and is immersed in a classical civilization that is very much alive in its Tamil language, poetry, dance and Hindu religion.
 This state remains proudly distinct from remaining India as it offers its tourists splendid mansions across arid Chettinadu, great forests, Western-Ghats prowling with wildlife, major textile companies, and a well-developed infrastructure with an excellent road and rail network.

-Places to visit in Tamil Nadu
+Best Tourist Places to Visit in Tamil Nadu

 Love South Indian Kingdoms?
 Chennai or “Detroit of India” is a forefront of all cultural, economic, social, commercial and industrial development in the south of India.
 It is also popular for parks, sandy beaches, and temples.
 Mahabalipuram is famous for its ancient and cultural heritage.
 The place is famous for its monuments (carved out of Granite) and is classified among the UNESCO world heritage sites.
-Kanyakumari sunrise and the sunset can be viewed at the same beach.
-The town lays at the confluence of three bodies of water, namely the Indian Ocean, the Arabian Sea and the Bay of Bengal and is thus considered an important pilgrimage site in the south of India.
+Kanyakumari sunrise and sunset can be viewed at the same beach.
+The town lies at the confluence of three bodies of water, namely the Indian Ocean, the Arabian Sea and the Bay of Bengal and is thus considered an important pilgrimage site in the south of India.

 Nightlife in Tamil Nadu

-Dublin Night’s club offers a wide range of North Indian and Chinese cuisines in addition with drinks, Pasha’s luxurious lounge cushioned in true Persian style set the tourist’s mood and helps them to relax and enjoy, Zara’s Tapas Bar offers exotic ambience and range of beers, cocktails, and other drinks, Durant’s Bar live music, professional Dj’s will force you to dance, Star Rock is perfect for large group of family and friends, Chipstead Night Club let you taste classic malts and rare whiskeys, and Candy club has a dance floor with brilliant ambience and serves wide variety of Chinese and Continental dishes.
+Dublin Night’s club offers a wide range of North Indian and Chinese cuisines in addition to drinks, Pasha’s luxurious lounge cushioned in true Persian style set the tourist’s mood and helps them to relax and enjoy, Zara’s Tapas Bar offers an exotic ambience and range of beers, cocktails, and other drinks, Durant’s Bar live music, professional Dj’s will force you to dance, Star Rock is perfect for a large group of family and friends, Chipstead Night Club let you taste classic malts and rare whiskeys, and Candy club has a dance floor with brilliant ambience and serves a wide variety of Chinese and Continental dishes.

 What to taste in Tamil Nadu?